podefr/sysinfo/README.md

 Create a simple web application that monitors load average on your machine:

-- Collect the machine load (using “uptime” for example)
+- [DONE] Collect the machine load (using “uptime” for example)
-- Display in the application the key statistics as well as a history of load over the past 10 minutes in 10s intervals.
+- [DONE] Display in the application the key statistics as well as a history of load over the past 10 minutes in 10s intervals.
 We’d suggest a graphical representation using D3.js, but feel free to use another tool or representation if you prefer.
 Make it easy for the end-user to picture the situation!
-- Make sure a user can keep the web page open and monitor the load on their machine.
+- [DONE] Make sure a user can keep the web page open and monitor the load on their machine.
-- Whenever the load for the past 2 minutes exceeds 1 on average, add a message saying that “High load generated an alert - load = {value}, triggered at {time}”
+- [DONE] Whenever the load for the past 2 minutes exceeds 1 on average, add a message saying that “High load generated an alert - load = {value}, triggered at {time}”
-- Whenever the load average drops again below 1 on average for the past 2 minutes, Add another message explaining when the alert recovered.
+- [DONE] Whenever the load average drops again below 1 on average for the past 2 minutes, Add another message explaining when the alert recovered.
-- Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
+- [DONE] Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
-- Write a test for the alerting logic
+- [DONE] Write a test for the alerting logic
-- Explain how you’d improve on this application design
+- [DONE see docs/FEATUREREQUESTS.md] Explain how you’d improve on this application design

 ## In this repository:

 - `agent/`: the agent's code.
 The agent runs on the target system and collects the data
-- `docs/`: all the docs explaining the architecture, the features, howtos...
+- `docs/`: all the docs explaining the architecture, the features, howtos, backlog...
 - `server/` the server's code.
 The server connects to the agent to receive the collected data and exposes various endpoints to the webapp
 - `web/` the webapp's code.
 The webapp renders the collected data in a user friendly way.